Mary Beth Norton: Memberships and Positions in Organizations

 Norton has served on the National Council on the Humanities, as president of the Berkshire Conference of Women Historians, and as vice president for research of the American Historical Association.
 She also served as the general editor of the AHA Guide to Historical Literature in 1995.
 Norton was elected a Fellow of the American Academy of Arts and Sciences in 1999.
 She was also elected Speaker of the third Cornell University Senate.
 Norton has won grants and fellowships from the National Endowment for the Humanities, the Guggenheim Foundation, and the Rockefeller Foundation.

 Norton was elected as president-elect of the American Historical Association in summer 2016.
 She served as president-elect during calendar 2017 and as president in 2018.

 She has also been a member of the Organization of American Historians, the Society of American Historians, the American Antiquarian Society, the Berkshire Conference of Women Historians, the Conference Group on Women's History, the Coordinating Committee of Women in the Historical Profession, the Phi Beta Kappa, the Mortar Board and the Phi Kappa Phi.

+Norton was elected to membership in the American Philosophical Society in 2010.